bluz71/vim-moonfly-colors/README.md

 -------
 The `g:moonflyCursorLineNr` option specifies whether to highlight the cursor line, as blue, in the number column if the `relativenumber` or `cursorline` settings are in effect.
-By default the cursor line will not be highlighted.
+By default the cursor line will be highlighted as such.

-Note, I do recommend enabling this option.

-To highlight the current cursor line in the number column please add the following to your *vimrc*:
+To disable highlighting of the current cursor line in the number column please add the following to your *vimrc*:

 ```
-let g:moonflyCursorLineNr = 1
+let g:moonflyCursorLineNr = 0
 ```

 Terminal Configuration